Your reader is intelligent.

 * * *

 If you have any questions about ghostwriting and editing, and want to learn more about our services, send us an email via the email icon below.
-Alternatively, you can visit our contact page here.Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+Alternatively, you can visit our contact page here.Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.